mitmul/chainer-cifar10/README.md

 You can choose from Cifar10Net(with --model cifar10) or VGGNet(with --model vgg).
 The architecture of VGGNet is derived from [here](https://github.com/nagadomi/kaggle-cifar10-torch7).
 Original paper is [here](http://arxiv.org/pdf/1409.1556.pdf).

+## Results

-VGGNet optimized by Adam achieves 87.9% accuracy after 30 epochs.
+- VGGNet optimized by Adam
+    - baseline: 87.9% accuracy after 50 epochs
+    - with random horizontal flip: 89.7% accuracy after 50 epochs
+    - with random horizontal flip + global contrast normalization:

 ## Draw Loss Curve